 The most important ways you can help us prevent infections and illnesses from spreading in our hospitals are:

 We ask everyone to self-screen.
 Before coming to the hospital, ask yourself if you or your children have any of the following:

 If you have any of these symptoms or are feeling at all unwell, we ask that you not visit our hospitals until you have been symptom-free for at least 48 hours (2 days).

 If you are sick, you may make our patients or our health care providers sick.

 Washing your hands is the simplest way to prevent infections and illnesses from spreading in the hospital and to protect yourself from infections that can sometimes be caught in hospitals.

 We recommend washing with soap and water or, even better, with hand-sanitizing gels conveniently placed in many locations throughout our hospitals.
 Hand sanitizer is provided at the main entrances of our hospitals and throughout our hospitals for your convenience.

 infection control at UHN.

 UHN is a smoke-free and scent-free organization.
 We ask that all visitors refrain from personal scented products while at our hospitals.
-Smoking is not permitted within 9 feet of all entrances.
+Smoking is not permitted within 9 metres of all entrances.